Gunfuboy/WarCardGame-App/README.md

 1. Open XCode
 2. Create a new folder and clone repo
 3. Run with builder and interact with the simulator

+## Acknowledgement
+App idea and assets are credits to @CodeWithChris on YouTube.